 Olympic Games, Tokyo, 1964 – Marathon

-The early pace in the race was set by the Australian Ron Clarke at sub five minutes per mile, but Bikila joined in with this and started to put in surges.
+The race’s early pace was set by the Australian Ron Clarke, at sub five minutes per mile, but Bikila joined in with this and started to put in surges.
 These tactics destroyed Clarke and it was left to Hogan of Ireland to track the Ethiopian, which he did successfully until running himself to a standstill at 23 miles.
 For the first 20 miles Bikila had maintained five minutes per mile and continued to the end at a barely diminished pace.

 Crossing the finish line to a fantastic reception from the crowd, he looked relatively fresh as he raised both arms in salute.
-There was a dramatic race for second, with the Japanese runner Tsubaraya entering the stadium 10 meters up on Britain’s Basil Heatley, only to be cut down mercilessly over the last 200 meters.
+There was a dramatic race for second, with the Japanese runner Tsubaraya entering the stadium 10 metres up on Britain’s Basil Heatley, only to be cut down mercilessly over the last 200 metres.

 Once again, as in Rome, Bikila had set a new world record of 2:12:11.2 and beaten the field by over four minutes.
 This was one of the biggest winning margins, by percentage comparison in any event in Olympic history.